specdown/specdown/docs/cli/running_specs.md

     -V, --version                    Prints version information

 OPTIONS:
-        --add-path <add-path>...
-Adds the given directory to PATH --env <env>...
-Set an environment variable (format: 'VAR_NAME=value') --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c] --unset-env <unset-env>...
+        --add-path <path>...
+Adds the given directory to PATH --env <env-var>...
+Set an environment variable (format: 'VAR_NAME=value') --shell-command <command>             The shell command used to execute script blocks [default: bash -c] --unset-env <var-name>...
 Unset an environment variable
-        --working-dir <working-dir>        The directory where commands will be executed.
+        --working-dir <dir>                   The directory where commands will be executed.
 This is relative to the workspace dir
-        --workspace-dir <workspace-dir>    Set the workspace directory
+        --workspace-dir <dir>                 Set the workspace directory
+        --workspace-init-command <command>    A command to run in the workspace before running the specs

 ARGS:
     <spec-files>...
 The spec files to run